gpremer/mvpeventbus/README.markdown

 ### Guice integration

-To be elaborated.
+The basic event bus factory can only create event busses that inject the event bus interfaces and the view into the presenter. `GuiceEventBusFactory` creates event busses that uses Google Guice to inject anything that is configured in a Guice module.
+Obviously, the presenter needs to be annotated with Guice's `@Inject`.

 ## Acknowledgement

-The interface of the framework was heavily inspired by the [mvp4g](http://code.google.com/p/mvp4g/) project.
+The interface of the mvpeventbus framework was inspired by the [mvp4g](http://code.google.com/p/mvp4g/) project.
+The difference is that mvpeventbus is more generic and can be used server-side e.g. for Swing and Vaadin applications.

 Building
 --------